Wasilewski999/calc-js/README.md

-# calc-js
-Simple calculator in JavaScript
+Simple calculator.
+I made it in HTML, CSS and Javascript.